gauntlt/gauntlt/README.md

 ## FOR DEVELOPERS

-NOTE: We currently use `ruby 1.9.3` and `JRuby 1.7.0` for development and testing.
+NOTE: We currently use `ruby 2.3.4` for development and testing.

 1. Clone the git repo and get the submodules